List of News and Information about uaw on 4WheelsNews.com

 She remarked that along with German union IG Metall, Brecht will evaluate how the UAW can be supported in its representation efforts.
 In June, the UAW disclosed it was working on a plan to organize workers at Daimler’s Vance plant.
 The UAW has seen its membership drop by around 40 percent in the past decade to around 390,000.Read the entire article Daimler work council chief to meet with UAW over site representation

-Daimler will cough up $480 million in payment to settle a dispute with the United Auto Workers union over medical benefits for retired employees at its North American trucks operations, according to documents filed in a federal court in Tennessee.
+Daimler will be coughing up $480 million in payment to settle a dispute with the United Auto Workers union over medical benefits for retired employees at its North American trucks operations, according to documents filed in a federal court in Tennessee.

 The German carmaker has agreed to make contributions to a trust to finance a post-retirement health care plan that will support active and recently retired UAW-represented employees, court documents show.